 To upgrade your current BIOS, you must create a bootable floppy disk WITH the AMI Flash BIOS Utility (located on the CD ROM), and the BIOS Upgrade (from our website).
-At the MS-DOS prompt, Type the file name:
+Type the file name:

 amif1633 .

 = the file name of the BIOS upgrade with the extension